Jonathan-Chia/mmm-research/paper_rough_draft.md

 MMM research started primarily in the 1960s-1970s as scholars and practicioners sought to understand how product, price, promotion, and distribution interact and influence performance (Borden, 1964; McCarthy, 1978).
 Early models used aggregate data in regression-based frameworks.
 Bayesian approaches to MMM gained momentum in the late 2010s thanks to advances in sampling computation and newer research including key research from Google on carryover and shape effects (Jin, Wang, Sun, Chan, Koehler 2017) as well as hierarchical modeling (Sun, Wang, Jin, Chan, Koehler 2016).
 Bayesian MMMs help mitigate issues with multicollinearity, small data but high parameters, and uncertainty propogation.

-The next sub-sections demonstrates the development from Bayesian Linear Regression to Bayesian MMMs:
+The next sub-sections demonstrates the development from Bayesian Linear Regression to Bayesian MMMs and then the concept of funnel effects:

 ## Bayesian Linear Regression